CrisOrtega/photodata/README.md

 > file: it is the file to be produced at the root level of PATH variables
 > subpath: it is the subfolder that will be analyzed
 > So, the script read all images in subpath and store the info of them in the file specified in file

+date_format_report='%Y-%m-%d %H:%M:%S'
+> This is the output format of the dates in the report.
+> I strongly recommend to format it in a way it can be easily usable by a third party
+> In the example, the date is in a PowerBI format

 ExifDict
 > This variable is a mapping between the report fields to produce and the Exif data